mixpanel/docs/pages/docs/tracking-methods/sdks/javascript.md

 ```

 ### Creating Group Profiles
 It is possible to create a Group profile that is similar to a user profile.
 You must call [`mixpanel.set_group()`](/docs/tracking-methods/sdks/javascript#setting-group-profile-properties) to build a group profile.
-It is important to the `group_key`, `group_id`, and one property so that the profile is not empty.
+It is important to set the `group_key`, `group_id`, and at least one property so that the profile is not empty.
 ```javascript JavaScript
 mixpanel.get_group(group_key, group_id).set({“property_name”: property_value})
 ```